Dark-Gran/TZOR-Website/README.md

 ## About Project

-Mini-webpage for sharing the game.
+Minimalistic webpage for sharing the game.
 Uses HTML and CSS.